surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 AcuBi has an ability to create graphics and charts based on the result obtained from a query.
 Visualization sections displays different type of pictorial representation of the data with better understanding.
-In Acubi the query result and
+In Acubi the query result and visualisation configuration are done together

 ## Types of Visualization